angular-ui/ui-layout/README.md

 If set to `true`, the splitbar between two containers will not be visible when one of them is collapsed.

+### collapseToMinSize

+Type: `Boolean`
+Default: `false`

+Whether to limit a collapsed container size to its minimum size, even when it is collapsed.

 ## Child Attributes

 ### uiLayoutContainer